meomato/Flower-DataBase-DSBA-project-cpp-2024/README.md

 ### 4.2.
 Technical Documentation
 * **Description:** Technical documentation describing the architecture of the application and the database structure.

-### 4.1.
-User Guide
-- **Description:** Detailed user manual with descriptions of all features and visual elements of the application.

-### 4.2.
-Technical Documentation
-- **Description:** Technical documentation describing the architecture of the application and the database structure.

 ---

 ## Design